Aditya1722/Presto-single-pulse-search-explaination-/README.md

         fftd_kerns.append(rfft(kern / np.sqrt(downfact), -1))
     return fftd_kerns
 ```
-* Int his block assigning `fftd_kerns` an empty list
+* `fftd_kerns` for storing fft kernels
 * `For` loop over downfact values and creating an array of 0 of length `fftlen`(value given in main fucntion )
-* For each `downfact` value making a shape of kernel for each downfact values depending on if it is odd or even also if you look at the shape it is not like normal a box car for eg if you take downfact = 8 then the first half 5 index will be 1 and last 3 index will be 1 so that the total is 8 so that the last ones  will overlap with the next one.
+* For each `downfact` making a shape of kernel for each downfact values depending on if it is odd or even also if you look at the shape it is not like normal a box car for eg if you take downfact = 8 then the first half 5 index will be 1 and last 3 index will be 1 so that the total is 8 so that the last ones  will overlap with the next one.
 * Then normalising then taking fft of that .
 * Now continution of code from the main funtion
   ```